Who are We?

 So onto Trans Cape and the amazing opportunity that exists along the Cape Naturaliste coastline.
 I love to be inspired and I love inspiring those around me.
 Coming together within a challenge that involves obstacles, struggle, adversity, effort and obviously immense satisfaction is my version of bliss!

 My introduction to SwimRun came a few years ago, via friends who were training to do the Sydney event.
 It sounded intriguing and they were certainly converts to this new, strange sport.
 Not long after, my friend Cate invited me to join her for the Rottnest SwimRun.
 We took to training along the beach, with shoes on, pull-buoys strapped to our legs and strange looks in our wake.

 Coming from a background of Triathlon, which I’d done for 20-odd years, this seemed like a great challenge and all the better for sharing it with my friend.
 Our Rottnest experience changed our friendship (for the better) and, as promised, allowed us to see the Island like we’d never done before.

 When Aaron asked me to come on board to help bring Trans Cape SwimRun to life, I didn’t need much convincing.
 Having run along some of the beautiful Meelup trails in the past, I knew the location would be perfect, offering a unique experience of the Cape.

-We’re both excited by the challenge of bringing you Trans Cape SwimRun and hope you’ll be inspired by the beauty of the trails and bays on the course as you share them with your partner and forge an unforgettable bond.
+We loved Trans Cape SwimRun 2020 and are looking forward to 2021.
+I hope you’ll be inspired by the beauty of the trails and bays on the course as you share them with your partner and forge an unforgettable bond.